AryaKris/Weather-Dashboard/README.md

 # UV - Index button
 The UV Index button is supposed to change the color indicating whether the conditions are favorable, moderate, or severe.

+# Storage
+The search history should be displayed as buttons below the search form and on clicking on a city in the search history urrent and future conditions for that city should be presented.